Living With Migraines

-While doctors aren’t 100% sure about what causes migraines, the do know about migraine triggers—the things in your world that can set your migraines in motion, like sounds, lights, certain foods, or even changing weather patterns.
+While doctors aren’t 100% sure about what causes migraines, they do know about migraine triggers—the things in your world that can set your migraines in motion, like sounds, lights, certain foods, or even changing weather patterns.

 So, how do you figure out what triggers your migraines and which treatment’s the most helpful?
 A migraine tracker!
 Specifically, using a migraine tracker.

 Migraine triggers can come from your environment or your lifestyle.
 For example, many triggers are things that happen around you, such as:

 Other triggers have to do with what you put into your body, including things like:

 And still more triggers have to do with other things happening in your life, like:

 The thing is, these triggers affect all headache sufferers differently.
 The trick is to learn which are the biggest triggers for your migraine headache attacks, and work to avoid them.

 Migraines are more than just headaches—as you well know—and with symptoms often starting hours or days before the headache or aura begins, it’s hard to rely on just your memory to identify triggers.

 So, how do you track your migraines in a way that’ll actually help you?
 Migraines already take too much of your time and energy, so you probably don’t want to spend more time than you need to thinking about them.
 Here are some guidelines to help you track valuable information about your migraines without pouring hours into it.

 The medical journal Consultant lists information that can be helpful when it comes to diagnosing types of migraines and other headaches: